 The Xbox 360 dominated gaming following its 2005 launch.
 There was a reason the 360 took the lead over the competitors for so many years: it had some of the best games ever made.
-And being that this is a 'best of' list, narrowing down the systems impressive library to just 50 entries was preposterously hard.
+And being that this is a 'best Xbox 360 games' list, narrowing down the system's impressive library to just 50 entries was preposterously hard.

 50. Shadow Complex

 The classic Metroidvania genre had something of a minor renaissance during the seventh console generation--and it's all thanks to this gem of a downloadable.
 Shadow Complex has so much going for it: gorgeous 2.5D visuals powered by the Unreal 3 engine, a charismatic hero voiced by Nolan North, and enough collectibles tucked away in hidden walls to keep completionists playing for hours.

 As in most Metroidvanias, protagonist Jason Flemmings starts out as a fairly average Joe.
 Instead of Samus' plasma or Alucard's swords, Jason prefers a trusty pistol--and the side-scrolling gunplay is most excellent.
 But after a game's worth of upgrades later, you'll be an unstoppable war machine, rushing around the map like a crazed, ludicrously excited human tank.

 Dangerously addictive and deceivingly simple, Minecraft will pull you in and never let you go.
 Its not a sandbox game, it is the sandbox, empowering you to create and share just about anything you and your ever-growing army of fellow crafters can imagine.

 The neverending list of objects to build, resources to gather, and user-made content to explore and admire will leave you sleepless and haunted by visions of blocky masterpieces and the relentless crunching sound of your shovel going chk, chk, chk, chk.
 Trust us, thats a good thing.
 Drink the Kool-Aid and join the party.
 You know you want to.